trinodb/trino/presto-docs/src/main/sphinx/installation/jdbc.rst

     jdbc:presto://example.net:8080/hive/sales

-This example JDBC URL locates a Presto instance running on port ``8080`` on ``example.net``, with the catalog ``hive`` and the schema ``sales`` defined.
+This example JDBC URL locates a Trino instance running on port ``8080`` on ``example.net``, with the catalog ``hive`` and the schema ``sales`` defined.

 Connection parameters